okta/okta.github.io/_source/_posts/2018-03-21-dropwizard-oauth.md

 </html>
 ```

 Whew!
 You've emerged from the jungle of hand-rolled OIDC clients, and now have authorization in your Dropwizard server!
-There were quite a few code examples above, so if you need to verify anything you built along the way, you can always access the [complete source for this project](https://github.com/oktadeveloper/okta-dropwizard-oauth-example) on GithHub.
+There were quite a few code examples above, so if you need to verify anything you built along the way, you can always access the [complete source for this project](https://github.com/oktadeveloper/okta-dropwizard-oauth-example) on GitHub.

 Ok... time to see it in action!
 You can once again build the project with: